Framework Computer

-Framework Computer, Inc. is an American personal computer manufacturer.
-The company positions itself as a proponent of the right-to-repair movement, and their laptops are designed to be easy to disassemble, with replaceable parts.
+Framework Computer, Inc. is an American personal computer manufacturer, known for being a proponent of the right to repair movement.
+Their laptops are easily repairable, upgradable, and customizable with their modular first designs.
+Founded in 2020 by Nirav Patel, with an experienced team from other electronic companies, they were able to launch their first product, Framework Laptop 13, in late 2021.
+Since then, Framework has continued their promise of inter-generational upgradability and continued to expand their product line with different laptops and a desktop PC.

 History

 In January 2020, the company was founded by Nirav Patel, who worked on software at Apple and later was the original Head of Hardware at Oculus.

 In the first half of 2021, Framework was funded with a $9 million seed round.

-In September 2021, YouTuber Linus Sebastian invested $225,000 in the company after having previously commended the 11th Gen Intel Framework Laptop 13.
+In September 2021, YouTuber Linus Sebastian invested $225,000 in the company.

 In January 2022, the company raised an additional $18 million of financing in a series A round, led by Spark Capital.

 In April 2024, the company raised an additional $17 million of financing in a series A-1 round, led by Spark Capital, with Buckley Ventures, Anzu Partners, Cooler Master, and Pathbreaker Ventures.
 In addition to the $17 million, the company is opening up $1 million to equity crowdfunding through $10,000 investments.
 The company announced its expansion into other areas of consumer electronics with this round.

+In October 2025, the company promoted and sponsored some politically polarizing software projects, considered to be connected to the alt-right, among others.

+In August 2026, the company disclosed that all customers had been affected by a data breach against a third party.